MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/page-results.md

 In the response, the `@Microsoft.Dynamics.CRM.morerecords` annotation value indicates that more records exist that match the criteria.

 The `@Microsoft.Dynamics.CRM.fetchxmlpagingcookie` annotation value provides the paging information about the record returned.
-The `@Microsoft.Dynamics.CRM.fetchxmlpagingcookie` value is an XML document.
-You need to use the `pagingcookie` attribute value of that document in the next request.
+The `@Microsoft.Dynamics.CRM.fetchxmlpagingcookie` value is an XML element.
+You need to use the `pagingcookie` attribute value of that element in the next request.

 The `pagingcookie` attribute value is URL-encoded twice.
 The decoded value looks like this: